wangjohn/lawson/README.md

 DONE

+- Move book tee time modal out of the modal page.
 - Make player cards smaller in the content section
 - Scrollspy should be extended 15px further down
 - Fix modal being in a weird position when it is opened.